nh83012001/perimeter-app/README.md

 - **Feature:** Work on making the controls more clear
 - **Feature:** [Snackbars](https://mui.com/material-ui/react-snackbar/) when you get successful save, update, delete.
 Plus either a snackbar or animation when you copy to clipboard
 - **Bug:** If you load map data and delete, you keep a greyed out polygon.
+- **Styling:** I normally use material-ui and bring in a theme with a color pallette and a few overrides I like.
+- **Styling:** Make the form to update the polygon inside of a mapbox popup

 ## Undo Functionality